roeegro/SwimFix/MaintenanceGuide_new.md

 ## Adding Functionality Schema

-This is the 0-stage system for swimming technique fir
+This is the 0-stage system for swimming technique fix, and you might add new functionality to the system.
+For this purpose, this guide supplies a simple schema for adding new functionality supported by both client and server side.
+Follow this steps carefully and everything will be g
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MDg3MDAzMjcsMzY0NzU1NzY2LDExND
+eyJoaXN0b3J5IjpbODc0NzgxMjc3LDM2NDc1NTc2NiwxMTQzMT
-MxOTg1MDYsLTEyNzMxMDM0NzEsMTEyMjI0NzM2NCwtNzM3NjU4
+k4NTA2LC0xMjczMTAzNDcxLDExMjIyNDczNjQsLTczNzY1ODM4
-Mzg5LC0yMDIwNTY0NjkzLDI2NDg3MTUwNSwtMTM3ODQ5NDM3OV
+OSwtMjAyMDU2NDY5MywyNjQ4NzE1MDUsLTEzNzg0OTQzNzldfQ
-19
+==
 -->